germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 ## Terminology

-Send Group: An MLS group where one designated member (the group 'owner') authors all messages and other members use the group only to receive from the designated sender.
+Send Group: An MLS session where one designated senber (the group 'owner') authors all messages and other members use the group only to receive from the designated sender.

-Universe: A superset of MLS participants comprised of the owners of all Send Groups.
+DiMembers: A superset of MLS participants, comprised of the owners of all Send Groups within the DMLS Session.

 ## Protocol Overview

-Within a universe U of distributed participants, we can resolve state conflict by assigning each member local state that only they control.
-In DMLS, we assign each member an MLS group to operate as a Send Group.
-The Send Group owner can export secrets from other groups owned by the Universe and import the epoch randomness through use of Proposal messages into their own Send Group.
+Within a group U of distributed DiMember participants, we can resolve state conflict by assigning each member local state that only they control.
+In DMLS, we assign to each member ownership of an MLS group that they then operate as a Send Group.
+The Send Group owner can export secrets from other groups owned by DiMembers and import such secrets as added randomness into their own Send Group through use of epochal Proposal messages.
 This enables each Send Group to include entropy from other receive-only members of their Send Group, providing for both PCS and FS without the need to reach global consensus on ordering of updates.

 ## Meeting MLS Delivery Service Requirements